Saturday, August 31, 2024

 Once the episode started, I realized that this was the episode that had inspired the infamous scene in Four Rooms.
 (I had seen Four Rooms way back in college, but I had never, until now, seen the episode of Alfred Hitchcock Presents that inspired it.
 Well, better late then never.)

 It was mostly entertaining, but I was irritated that none of the things the characters did made any sense.
 (Really, why are any of the characters doing any of the things that they do?
 It doesn't make any sense at all.
-Steve McQueen wants the car-- fair enough I guess.
+Steve McQueen wants the car-- that part is fair enough, I guess.
 But what does Peter Lorre get out of keeping the finger?
 Why is the referee tagging along?
 Why does the girl get so involved all of a sudden?)

 But then, that ending was perfect.
 I was watching the episode, and I was thinking "How are they going to do a suitable ending to this?"
 I mean, you couldn't have Steve McQueen win the bet--then his character wouldn't learn any lessons.
 But you couldn't have Peter Lorre win the bet.
 That would be too gruesome.
 So how to end it?